What is fiduciary management?

 In today’s investment landscape, we believe the traditional model of pension fund investing is sub-optimal.
 The historical approach has used a static asset allocation, based on advice from consultants.
 It often takes between 12-18 months for changes to be proposed, agreed and implemented within the investment portfolio.

-The right FM provider will not only have a dedicated team of in-house specialists to provide daily oversight and strategic advice, but also offer improved access to best-in-class investment managers on a global scale.
-A leading FM provider will be able to extensively research and rate hundreds of investment managers and opportunities to find those ideally suited to a pension scheme’s portfolio.
-In addition, skilled providers will possess a comprehensive risk management system - a necessity for effective portfolio management today, in our view.
-These systems typically show aggregated portfolio exposures across multiple managers, with a view of how exposures are likely to affective both risks and rewards - all with the click of a mouse.
+The right provider will not only have a dedicated team of in-house specialists to provide daily oversight and strategic advice, but also offer improved access to best-in-class investment managers on a global scale.
+A leading provider will be able to extensively research and rate hundreds of investment managers and opportunities to find those ideally suited to a pension scheme’s portfolio.

-Many pension schemes can also save significant amounts of money by outsourcing some or all of their investment management function.
-How?
 There is a well-documented inverse relationship between asset management costs and portfolio size.
 In other words, large fiduciary management providers - with significant assets under management - can use their scale to negotiate more competitive rates with underlying investment managers.
-In aggregating this buying power, FM providers can pass along these efficiencies, which are, quite frankly, unachievable when a scheme negotiates independently.
+In aggregating this buying power, providers can pass along these efficiencies, which are, quite frankly, unachievable when a scheme negotiates independently.

-Another valuable feature offered by some FM providers is transition management.
+Another valuable feature offered by some fiduciary providers is transition management.
 Where the expertise is available, it should be harnessed in asset allocation or investment manager changes to reduce unnecessary costs and risks.
 The cost-saving benefits of this can be substantial.

-FM is about using the expertise of the chosen provider and making the most of their investment capability.
+Fiduciary management is about using the expertise of the chosen provider and making the most of their investment capability.
 This includes understanding their processes - including how they are capturing and utilising ESG factors.
 By hiring a specialist who acts as an extension of their own resources and preferences, trustees can improve the likelihood of achieving their overall objectives - both in performance and in ESG.

 Whilst ESG factors do impact security prices, we believe they do not have to mean sacrificing performance.
 In fact, building an investment portfolio that has a greater focus on ESG considerations could potentially even improve investment returns.

-FM clients can benefit from a holistic approach to ESG integration across business and culture, rather than it being a separate consideration or afterthought.
+Fiduciary manager clients can benefit from a holistic approach to ESG integration across business and culture, rather than it being a separate consideration or afterthought.

-Investment outsourcing also means that the FM provider takes charge of the associated daily administrative tasks, reducing the strain on trustee resources.
+Investment outsourcing also means that the provider takes charge of the associated daily administrative tasks, reducing the strain on trustee resources.
 This, in turn, frees up more time for the trustees to spend on core business activities - while simultaneously ensuring that its fiduciary duties are still being carried out.

 The bottom line